-In order to get to the different player modes, the first thing to remember is that the options are online available from the game’s menu in story mode.
-When you load GTA V, different options will pop up in the bottom right-hand corner of your screen, one of which reads Online.
+In order to get to the different player modes, the first thing to know is that you should not just hop online while the game is loading.
+When you start up GTA V, different options pop up in the bottom right-hand corner of your screen, one of which reads “Online.”

 If you hit the button next to that option during loading, you’ll be placed into a public lobby, what the game calls “Freemode.”
-So instead, just let the game load as if you were going to play single-player.
+Instead, ignore this completely, and let the game load as if you were going to play its story.
 Once loaded, bring up the menu, scroll over to its “online” tab, and select “Play GTA Online.”
 From there, you’ll get to choose from the various modes.

 Option 1: Go

 Just as the game says, “head straight into GTA Online.”
 Choosing it will stick you in a public lobby (Freemode), complete will all the randomness and explosiveness that entails.
 Here you can play everything game offers.
 You can play all its “jobs” (races, deathmatches, missions, etc.), play through all of its heists (with the right amount of people), do daily objectives, and run various money-making businesses.
 And you do it all, or try, with up to 29 other folks who may or may not be more interested in causing explosions than just playing.

 Option 2: Invite Only Session

-Invite Only is our preferred mode of choice, because it means we can play with our PS4 friends, which differ between us.
-When playing, I’m usually the host.
-I can invite any of my PS4/GTAO friends and my husband can invite his, and, like I said, those friends can invite their friends.
+Invite Only is one of our preferred modes of choice, because it means we can play with our PS4 friends, which differ between us.
+So, when playing, I can invite any of my PS4/GTAO friends and my husband can invite his, and, then, those individual friends can invite their friends.
 It’s all okay until it isn’t.
-Until things get a little crazy with all the friends-of-friends-of-friends and it seems like you’re in a public lobby anyway.
+Until things get a little crazy with all the friends-of-friends-of-friends, and it seems like we’re in a public lobby anyway.

 Option 3: Crew Session